-- [24] Information was provided by the Respondent that identified the "vacant" grocery at Parkland Mall used in the Complainants Vacancy Analysis, to be under renovation to accommodate Commercial Retail Units.
+- [27] Information was provided by the Respondent that identified the "vacant" grocery at Parkland Mall used in the Complainants Vacancy Analysis, to be under renovation to accommodate Commercial Retail Units.
 The space had been advertised by Colliers International for Sublease as a "Large Format Retail" opportunity.
 As of the condition date this area was in mid-renovation and cannot be considered a vacant grocery space.
-To further support this claim a news article (Red Deer Express) dated December 5, 2017 was provided to the Board. - [25] With the removal of the space identified as vacant at Parkland Mall from the Complainants Vacancy Analysis, the Respondent contends the actual vacancy in Red Deer for Supermarket/Grocery locations was 0%. - [26] To further support the assessment vacancy input a chart of all 13 Supermarket/Grocery locations in Red Deer was presented to the Board, it also showed a 0% vacancy for that classification. - [27] A standard application of 3% vacancy has been applied to normalize the income pro-forma for Supermarket/Grocery locations within Red Deer.
+To further support this claim a news article (Red Deer Express) dated December 5, 2017 was provided to the Board. - [28] With the removal of the space identified as vacant at Parkland Mall from the Complainants Vacancy Analysis, the Respondent contends the actual vacancy in Red Deer for Supermarket/Grocery locations was 0%. - [29] To further support the assessment vacancy input a chart of all 13 Supermarket/Grocery locations in Red Deer was presented to the Board, it also showed a 0% vacancy for that classification. - [30] The equity vacancy request of 8% was refuted by the Respondent as dissimilar to the subject as it was a smaller retail property. - [31] A standard application of 3% vacancy has been applied to normalize the income pro-forma for Supermarket/Grocery locations within Red Deer.
 The Respondent suggested this was accepted assessment practice and followed legislative requirements.